luke-harriman/Scalable-JSON-Analysis/README.md

 # Improvements
-- Test With More Complicated/Diverse Data: My data was very primitive as it wasn't from a popular production app.
+- **Test With More Complicated/Diverse Data**: My data was very primitive as it wasn't from a popular production app.
 For example, the metadata fiels in the `json_data_key_value_array` table only really had one or two values; meaning implementing skip indices or more `ORDER` keys wouldn't really make a difference.
 However, these strategies promise huge improvements on more complicated, diverse data.
-- Materialized Columns: Implementing a materialized column, for any commonly used JSON field can significantly speed up filtering and sorting operations.
+- **Materialized Columns**: Implementing a materialized column, for any commonly used JSON field can significantly speed up filtering and sorting operations.
-- Skip Index Implementation: The `json_data_key_value_array` approach enable you to implement a skip index that radically improves query performance.
+- **Skip Index Implementation**: The `json_data_key_value_array` approach enable you to implement a skip index that radically improves query performance.
-- `ORDER` Key Adjustment: Fine-tune the ORDER BY clause in the table creation statement to improve data compression and query efficiency.
+- `ORDER` **Key Adjustment**: Fine-tune the ORDER BY clause in the table creation statement to improve data compression and query efficiency.